best-practicers/reviews/reviews/NFTTrader/OpenZeppelin.md

 ### Note:

-L13-L30, created own version of ERC20, ERC721, and ERC1155 interfaces rather than using Open Zeppelin's interfaces for the same ERC standards.
-Does not have full functionality of the Open Zeppelin interfaces, so perhaps that is why they did not utilize them, but they could have.
+L13-L30: Created own version of ERC20, ERC721, and ERC1155 interfaces rather than using OpenZeppelin's interfaces for the same ERC standards.
+Does not have full functionality of the OpenZeppelin interfaces, so perhaps that is why they did not utilize them, but they could have.

 Contract `BatchSwap` on L63:
 * Correctly inherits the `Ownable`, `Pausable`, `IERC721Receiver`, `IERC1155Receiver` modifier from their respective solidity files.